Imaging a semi-classical horizonless compact object with strong redshift: Introduction

 \section{Introduction}

-In Einstein's theory of general relativity (GR), the gravitational phenomena in the universe are interpreted as the curvature effects of spacetime that are induced by the distribution of matter fields.
-One direct consequence of such an interpretation is the gravitational lensing effects, i.e., light rays are bent when passing around a massive object, which are important in the contexts of gravitational physics \cite{Cunha:2018acu}, astrophysics \cite{Bartelmann:2010fz,Wambsganss:1998gg}, and cosmology \cite{Hoekstra:2008db}.

-In particular, the gravitational lensing effects around a black hole are so strong that the images of a black hole illuminated by its surrounding light emission are very different from those of usual massive objects.
-More explicitly, the strong gravitational effects allow the photon trajectories to be extremely curved such that the light rays can orbit the black hole multiple times, or even infinite times, when propagating near it.
+One prediction in General Relativity is the gravitational lensing effects, i.e., light rays are bent when passing around a massive object, which are important in the contexts of gravitational physics \cite{Cunha:2018acu}, astrophysics \cite{Bartelmann:2010fz,Wambsganss:1998gg}, and cosmology \cite{Hoekstra:2008db}.
+In particular, the lensing effects around a black hole are so strong that the images of a black hole illuminated by its surrounding light emission are very different from those of usual massive objects.
+More explicitly, the photon trajectories can be extremely curved such that the light rays can orbit the black hole multiple times, or even infinite times, when propagating near it.
 The infinitely lensed photons correspond to a set of unstable spherical photon orbits around the black hole.
 The observed black hole image is thus characterized by a bright ring that consists of the intensity of lensed photons, on top of the foreground direct emission \cite{Gralla:2019xty}.
-On the other hand, if the event horizon exists, the photons entering it would never be accessible from outside.
-Therefore, the bright ring on the image plane would encircle a dark region from which if we trace photon trajectories backward, they would reach the horizon.
+On the other hand, the photons entering the event horizon cannot be accessed from outside.
+Therefore, the bright ring on the image plane would encircle a dark region that corresponds to photon trajectories terminating at the horizon.
 A bright ring encircling a region with central brightness depression, i.e., the shadow, is an important feature of the images of a black hole in (classical) GR \cite{Luminet:1979nyg,Falcke:1999pj,Bozza:2010xqn,Cunha:2018acu}.
-The recent progress in imaging supermassive black holes \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}, achieved by the Event Horizon Telescope collaborations, does confirm such a feature.
-Furthermore, with the prowess of imaging techniques, we have been ushered into a new era in which probing horizon-scale physics through electromagnetic radiation is possible.
+The recent progress in imaging supermassive black holes \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp} achieved by the Event Horizon Telescope collaborations has confirmed such a feature.